 There are already plenty of instances where game app developers have used machine learning to auto-generate everything from dungeons to realistic terrain.
 It can increase the replayability of a game as players are shown new experiences every time they play.
 It can also help to lessen production costs and storage space and allow new types of games to be built on the unique affordances of content generation.
 Getting this right can offer a game with unlimited replayability, but it can be one of the most challenging ML to develop.

 3. Making games more attractive

 Game developers are utilizing machine learning on this front as well.
 Game developers are utilizing machine learning on this front as well.
 In a mobile game, often things look good from a distance, but when you move closer to the objects, they seem to render poorly and become pixelated.
 Microsoft is working with Nvidia to solve this problem and make prettier games that adapt to your play preferences.
-They’re using machine learning to significantly improve graphics and renderings dynamically.
+They’re using machine learning to improve graphics and renderings dynamically significantly.

 4. Audio generation

 Being able to create audio sound effects or music on the go is already in operation for other areas, not just games.
 Just imagine being able to have custom-designed sound effects for your game developed entirely by the machine learning algorithm.
-The term for this is procedural music, used in association with non-linear, dynamic, interactive, or adaptive music.
+This term is procedural music, used in association with non-linear, dynamic, interactive, or adaptive music.
 It refers to programmed music within a game that can adapt or respond to different states or events at varying levels in real-time.

 5. Modeling Complex Systems

 A machine learning algorithm’s strength is its capacity to model intricate systems.
 Game developers are constantly trying to make games to be more immersive and realistic.
 Illustrating the real world is incredibly challenging, but the development of machine learning algorithms can predict the downstream consequences of a player’s actions or even modeling things the player can’t control, like the climate.